keesiemeijer/php-basics-tutorial/README.md

 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

 But where are the array keys?
 PHP sees arrays without keys as if it has numbered array keys.
-In this example the array keys are 0, 1 and 2.
+In this example PHP sees it like this (with array keys are 0, 1 and 2).

 ```php
 $animals = array(